 A different perspective was put forward by Linda who was one of the few interviewees without a background in trade unionism.
-Linda’s key motivation for joining Unite Community was to campaign against and organise around the government’s austerity measures and the impact it had upon communities.
-She expressed her initial reservations about joining: ‘I’ve always thought of unions as very blokeish, very male’, but hoped that more women and people from ethnic minorities, and disabled people would get involved to make it more representative of local communities.
-She envisaged Unite Community providing space for campaigning around environmental and climate issues, housing and the sell-off of the National Health Service––being much more ‘broad-based’ and outward looking:
+Linda’s key motivation for joining Unite Community was to campaign against and organise around the government’s austerity measures and their impact on communities.
+She expressed her initial reservations about joining – ‘I’ve always thought of unions as very blokeish, very male’ – but hoped that more women and people from ethnic minorities, and disabled people would get involved to make it more representative of local communities.
+She envisaged Unite Community as providing a space for campaigning around environmental and climate issues, housing and the sell-off of the National Health Service and that it would be much more ‘broad-based’ and outward looking:

-I think the unions need to rebrand, particularly to appeal to younger people and students, they need to move away from what’s happened in the past and go for a really big rebranding that will appeal to the students.
+I think the unions need to rebrand, particularly to appeal to younger people and students; they need to move away from what’s happened in the past and go for a really big rebranding that will appeal to the students.

-While austerity has been one of the major foci of Unite Community activity, environmental issues had not received the same degree of traction at the time of the research, nor has membership expanded much beyond the over 50s age group, suggesting its appeal is mainly to those with either past trade union activism, or people who have operated in similar structured campaigning organisations, or even those who have time on their hands.
+While austerity has been one of the major foci of Unite Community activities, environmental issues had not gained the same traction at the time of the research.
+Nor has membership expanded much beyond the over 50s age group, suggesting its appeal is mainly to those with a history of trade union activism, or people with experience of similar structured campaigning organisations, or even just people with time on their hands.

 Investigating motivation

-Most interviewees had either had a history of active trade union membership or involvement in left wing politics––in many cases both.
-Twenty-nine of the 48 interviewees were retired and wanted to continue to be active in the union movement, but the opportunity to do so in their previous unions was limited to retired members’ sections that only focused on retirement issues, or were viewed as social sections.
-Unite Community offered something different to this as the focus was much broader and connected with members’ interests in campaigning around wider social justice issues.
+Most interviewees had either had a history of active trade union membership or involvement in left-wing politics; in many cases both.
+Twenty-nine of the 48 interviewees were retired and wanted to remain active in the union movement, but previously their opportunities had been limited to retired members’ sections that focused only on retirement issues, or were viewed as social sections.
+Unite Community offered something different, with a much broader focus, aimed at satisfying members’ interests in campaigning around wider social justice issues.

-The members we interviewed were strong advocates for social justice campaigning and this was the key motivation for most in becoming active within Unite Community.
-If we analyse the narratives from UC members there appears to be a clear ideological ‘fit’ that leans most towards Hyman’s (2001) class/society nexus in terms of the ideal type of union identity––i.e. as a social justice movement rather than just to regulate the employment relationship.
-For example, in telling his story, Mark drew upon his personal history to explain why, even though retired, he wanted to still be active in the union movement.
-He explained how despite not coming from a political family, or home that contained books, he had always had an interest in politics, considering himself as communist while still at school.
-In exploring where his commitment to social justice originated he recalled a school students strike in the mid 1970s and teachers’ strikes during that period that led to his radicalisation: ‘I remember them very well…I think the teachers would have been an influence, definitely’.
-His working life was spent in social services in local government where he became a team manager.
-Prior to promotion he was ‘very active’ in the union but felt it difficult to maintain this position in his new role.
-Yet his commitment to the union remained strong:
+The members we interviewed were strong advocates of social justice campaigning and this was the key motivation for most in becoming active within Unite Community.
+If we analyse UC members’ narratives there appears to be a clear ideological ‘fit’ that leans most towards Hyman’s (2001) class/society nexus in terms of the ideal type of union identity; in other words, it is regarded as a social justice movement rather than just a means of regulating employment relationships.
+For example, in telling his story, Mark drew upon his personal history to explain why, even though retired, he wanted to remain active in the union movement.
+He explained how, although he did not come from a political family, or even a home that contained books, he had always been interested in politics, and even considered himself a communist while still at school.
+In exploring where his commitment to social justice originated he recalled a student strike in the mid-1970s.
+This together with teachers’ strikes during that period led to his radicalisation: ‘I remember them very well […] I think the teachers would have been an influence, definitely’.
+His working life was spent in social services in local government, where he became a team manager.
+Prior to promotion he was ‘very active’ in the union but found it difficult to maintain this position in his new role.
+His commitment to the union remained strong, however: